firstbatchxyz/dkn-compute-launcher/README.md

 > [!TIP]
 >
-> Some Apple devices need you to bypass macOS's security warning.
-If you see "macOS cannot verify that this app is free from malware," when running the node use the following command:
+> > Some Apple devices need you to bypass macOS's security warning.
+If you see "macOS cannot verify that this app is free from malware" when using the launcher use the following command:
 >
 > ```sh
 > xattr -d com.apple.quarantine dkn-compute-launcher
 > ```

 3. **Select Models**: Choose the models to be used in your node setup.
-You can pass multiple `-m` or `--model` flags or use the interactive model picker.
+You can pass multiple `-m` or `--model` flags or use `--pick-models` flag for interactive model picker.

 4. **Start the Node**: Follow the prompts to complete the setup and start your node.